Victoryismine52/mining-syndicate-platform/packages/card-builder/Technical_Writer-Morgan_Lee.md

 - **[2025-09-12]** Drafted the exporting guide and codified our documentation style so future writers hit the stage in sync.

+- **[2025-09-15]** Polished the exporting cards tutorial, refreshed the style guide, and linked both from the README for easy discovery.

 ## What I’m Doing

-I'm polishing the exporting cards tutorial and humming through the new style guide, inviting the team to add their verses.
+I'm inviting the crew to review the new exporting tutorial and style guide, taking notes for the next revision.

 ## Where I’m Headed

 - Morgan Lee: Read AGENT.md
-- Morgan Lee: Gather feedback on the style guide and fold it into future docs.
+- Morgan Lee: Collect team feedback on the exporting cards tutorial and style guide.
 - Morgan Lee: Collaborate with Tariq to auto-generate markdown docs alongside the API specs.
 - Morgan Lee: Develop narrative tutorials showing cards chatting with real backends, complete with diagrams and stage cues.